bjornvester/xjc-gradle-plugin/README.md

 }
 ```

-If you specify a version in the 2.x range, which generates source code with the javax namespace, you should also set the `useJakarta` configration to false.
+If you specify a version in the 2.x range, which generates source code with the javax namespace, you should also set the `useJakarta` configuration to false.
 Note that setting `useJakarta` to false, it will by default select an appropriate version in the 2.x range.

 By applying the plugin, it will register the Java plugin as well if it isn't there already (so the generated source code can be compiled).